pwinckles/rocfl/README.md

-If a repository does not define a storage layout, or it uses an unimplemented layout, then `rocfl` must scan the repository to locate a request object, which will take significantly longer.
+If a repository does not define a storage layout, or it uses an unimplemented layout, then `rocfl` must scan the repository to locate a request object.
+While the scan does take significantly longer than accessing the object directly, it is still fairly fast in small to medium sized repositories.

 The following is an overview of the features that `rocfl` supports.
 For a detailed description of all of the options available, consult